JoeyyScott/general-gielinor-game/README.md

 + **Guess response** - When the user has a guess at a question they are presented with one of two responses:
     + If their response is correct the user will have their answer reaffirmed, are presented with some supporting information and given a link to the associated RuneScape Wikipedia page.
-    + If their response is incorrect the user will be notified that their guess was incorrect and a hint as to how they might the answer to the question.
+    + If their response is incorrect the user will be notified that their guess was incorrect and a hint as to how they might find the answer to the question.

 + **Responsive Design** - The quiz is responsive on all screen sizes and has been designed with a mobile first approach.
     + Media queries for scaling rules across device proportions.
     + Media query for small height screens to push the main quiz container up as to avoid content overlap.

 Included in the **footer** is:
-+ **Suggest a question** - Opens a modal which allows user to suggest a question for the quiz, 4 associated answers and the user they wish to acredit.
++ **Suggest a question** - Opens a modal which allows user to suggest a question for the quiz, 4 associated answers and the user they wish to accredit.
     + The form functionality is handled by emailJS.
 + **Github icon** - Opens up my Github profile in a new tab for user retention.
 + **LinkedIn icon** - Opens up my LinkedIn profile in a new tab for user retention.